PythonZero/CodeSnippets/aws/lambda.md

 ## Creating Layer - Python

+**Troubleshooting**
+  - Not running these instructions on a unix-like OS may cause errors
+  - Make sure you're using the same python version

+**Instructions**
+1. Install all the packages you want by
-1. `pip install --target ./python requests`
+   * `pip install --target ./python pkg_name`
-   * e.g. to install `requests`
+   * e.g. `pip install --target ./python requests`
-2. Install other packages using that
-3. Add any additional code you want to be importable into the `python` folder
+2. Add any additional code you want to be importable into the `python` folder
    * e.g. `importable_file1.py1` has `def hello_world():print("Hello")`
    * can then `import importable_file1; hello_world()` in your code.
-5. Zip the python folder
+3. Zip the python folder
    * Make sure the zipped folder starts with a root `python` folder, then with packages inside
-6. Example structure
+4. Example structure
     ```
     python.zip
     |__ python